Highest 2 Lowest: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 47 critics, indicating "generally favorable" reviews.

 Robert Daniels of RogerEbert.com gave the film three and a half out of four stars and wrote, "While many will come to Highest 2 Lowest craving the angst of Kurosawa's masterpiece, for once Lee isn't setting out to copy what was great before.
 He is using the past as a starting point to launch into what may be the final phase of his career.
 He is wielding a plethora of inspirations—musical, cinematic, and historical—to reunite with an old friend.
 He is making a Spike Lee joint.
 And it's exceptional."
-David Ehrlich of IndieWire gave the film a B, writing "Lee is so much more interesting for what he brings to a project than for what he takes away from it, and Highest 2 Lowest is naturally at its best when it deviates from its source material."
-Richard Brody of The New Yorker wrote a similarly positive review, writing "Lee turns the story into what is one of his most personal films, both emotionally and intellectually" and "Oddly, the move comes not as a renunciation but as a new adventure.
+David Ehrlich of IndieWire gave the film a B, writing, "Lee is so much more interesting for what he brings to a project than for what he takes away from it, and Highest 2 Lowest is naturally at its best when it deviates from its source material."
+Richard Brody of The New Yorker wrote, "Lee turns the story into what is one of his most personal films, both emotionally and intellectually" and "Oddly, the move comes not as a renunciation but as a new adventure.
 The movie’s subject may be production, but the director is striking boldly out into a strange new artistic world."

-Donald Clark of The Irish Times gave it two out of five stars and wrote, "Too much of Highest 2 Lowest feels knocked off in a hugely expensive hurry." and "The film is never boring, but, once that delightful opening winds down, the action clunks where it should purr."
+Donald Clark of The Irish Times gave Highest 2 Lowest two out of five stars and wrote, "Too much of Highest 2 Lowest feels knocked off in a hugely expensive hurry" and "The film is never boring, but, once that delightful opening winds down, the action clunks where it should purr."